-- Act 2017.
-This will include consideration of Enhanced Partnerships, either across South Yorkshire or in specific local authorities.
-It will also consider the long term legal and financial options for other models such as franchising. - Cost Model: A financial planning exercise working with Local Authorities and bus operators to produce a new cost model to achieve the objectives set out in the above 7 point plan - 2.4 It is recognised that there is a need for real change to happen as soon as possible to meet the expectations of passengers.
-As such it is proposed to adopt an ambitious and accelerated timescale for undertaking this work, with a view to identifying changes which could begin from the 2021/22 financial year.
-The following timetable is therefore recommended: - July 2020: Agreement to proceed by the MCA - August 2020: Commissions are put out to market to undertake the analytical workstreams. - September 2020: Work begins on the 7 point plan and the MCA receive a report outlining the proposed approach to integrating SYPTE within the MCA. - December 2020: The MCA considers interim findings from the analytical workstreams and any immediate changes that can be implemented from April 2021 in order to feed into the January budget report.
-Recognising that the majority of changes are likely to be implemented in subsequent financial years. - March 2021: The MCA receives the final output from the analysis and agrees a process for making recommended changes that will be implemented moving forwards. - 2.5 To progress this work in the timeframe set out, it is proposed to procure specialist third party support, subject to agreement on funding.
-As the work strands are interrelated, it is proposed that consideration is given to packaging as much of the work up as possible.
-This will both assist in accelerating the procurement process and ensure the MCA receives a coordinated output. - 2.6 The delivery of this work programme will require input from a range of stakeholders, not least all members of the MCA.
-It is therefore proposed to form a dedicated Bus Improvement Board which will oversee this work.
+- 2.6 To progress this work in the timeframe set out, it is proposed to procure specialist third party support.
+Work has taken place to package and sequence the different components of the Plan prior to procuring this support.
+It is proposed that the four analysis work strands are prioritised, as the outputs will shape the remainder of the work programme.
+Of the four analysis pieces, the Route, Quality and Environment Analysis workstreams will be progressed as a package first, because identifying the scope of these elements will enable costs to be calculated and a suitable delivery model to be identified later in a later work package. - 2.7 It is recognised that there is a need for real change to happen as soon as possible to meet the expectations of passengers.
+As such it is proposed to adopt an ambitious and accelerated timescale for undertaking this work, with a view to identifying any changes that could begin from the 2021/22 financial year.
+A revised timescale has been agreed by the Transport Board in line with detailed discussions regarding the procurement route for work package 1; - September 2020: Commissions put out to market to undertake the Route, Environment and Quality Analysis. - November 2020: Consultants appointed, and work begins on the 3 Analysis components of the 7-point plan.
+The MCA receive a report outlining the proposed approach to integrating SYPTE within the MCA. - January 2020: The MCA receives a progress report from the 3 Analysis workstreams, including any immediate changes that can be implemented from April 2021 in order to feed into the January budget report.
+Recognising that the majority of changes are likely to be implemented in subsequent financial years.
+Consideration also given to the timing of the Pricing Analysis workstream. - March 2021: The MCA receives the early outputs from work package 1 and agrees a process for making recommended changes that will be implemented moving forwards - 2.8 The delivery of this work programme will require input from a range of stakeholders, not least all members of the MCA.
+It has therefore been agreed to form a dedicated Bus Improvement Board to oversee this work.
 This will be Chaired by an agreed lead Chief Executive and contain nominated senior transport leads drawn from the Local Authorities, SYPTE and the MCA Executive Team.
 The Senior Responsible Officer (SRO) for this work will be the MCA's Director of Transport, Housing and Infrastructure.
 This Board will report directly to the Mayor and the Chair of the Transport Board.